programmingdevil101/1st_sem_C_lab_report/003/doc.md

 ### **WAP to check whether the year entered by the user is a leap year or not**

+#### Algorithm
+    step 1: start
+    step 2: declare year
+    step 3: read year
+    step 4: if year is divisible by 400 or year is divisible by 4 but not by 100 then go to step 5 otherwise go to step 6 step 5: write the given year is a leap year step 6: write the given year is not a leap year step 7: stop

 #### Flowchart
 ![](../res/lab_sheet_3_flow_chart_5.svg)